Pushkar2520/Hospital-Emergency-Room-Analysis/README.md

-# Hospital-Emergency-Room-Analysis
-Built an interactive Excel dashboard to analyze ER data, showing insights on patient volume, wait time, satisfaction, admission status, and referrals by department.
-Demonstrated skills in data cleaning, visualization, and healthcare analytics.
+# Hospital-Emergency-Room-Analysis(Interactive Dashboard creation using MS Excel)
+## Project Objective
+To use Excel to analyze ER data and create dashboards that help understand patient trends, wait times, and hospital performance.